EAGLE: Contextual Point Cloud Generation via Adaptive Continuous Normalizing Flow with Self-Attention: Experiments

 \section{Experiments}

-In this section, we first describe the experimental setup, followed by the comparisons of the proposed method with previous state-of-the-art models on point cloud generation task.
-Then, we evaluate the representation learning ability of the auto-encoder of our model.
-Finally, ablation studies have been conducted to verify the rationality of the module designs.
+In this section, we first describe the experimental setup, followed by a controlled experiment to empirically validate the global drift issue and the efficacy of our proposed mechanism.
+We then compare our method with previous state-of-the-art models on point cloud generation task.
+Moreover, we evaluate the representation learning ability of the auto-encoder of our model.
+Finally, ablation studies demonstrate the rationality of the module designs.